patrickboateng/geolysis/docs/dev_guide/index.md

 - `api/` folder contains the API (code) reference for `geolysis`.
 - `assets/` folder contain images used for the docs website (e.g. logo).
 - `dev_guide/` folder contains information for contributors.
+- `formulas/` folder contains explanations of the geotechnical formulas used in `geolysis`.
 - `javascripts/` folder contains extra javascript files.
 - `release_notes/` folder contains all the release notes for `geolysis`.
 - `index.md` is the landing page for the documentation.